How Much Did Obamacare Cost?

 How Obamacare Reduces the Debt by $143 Billion

-Here's a summary of the five new taxes imposed by Obamacare, which would bring in an additional $567 billion in revenue:
+The following five new ACA taxes would bring in an additional $567 billion in revenue:

 - Hospital insurance tax - $212 billion.